lyserio/express-billing-block/README.md

 *Requires Bootstrap 4 (CSS + JS), jQuery, and Open Iconic on your client side.*

 The goal is to be a drop-in module for handling and managing Stripe subscriptions.

-Useful for showing your users status of their subscriptions, their invoices, and allow them to manage their subscriptions and cards on their own.
+Show your users a status of their subscriptions, a list of invoices, and allow them to manage their subscriptions and cards on their own.

 ## Features

 - [x] Upgrade popups
-- [x] List of recent invoices
+- [x] List of recent invoices to download
 - [x] Support SCA (3D secure)
 - [x] Display alert in case of payment failure
 - [x] List active subscription plans
-- [x] Manage credit cards
+- [x] Add/remove/select credit cards
+- [x] Support trials (with credit card)
-- [x] Button to self stop subscriptions
+- [x] Button to self cancel subscriptions
 - [x] Support coupons in the URL

 ## Who uses it?